New duo album "NEW SHAPES"

 You can listen to some of the music here on youtube

-In fact Bach inspired me to this whole project.
+Bach inspired me to this whole project.
 I realized that I loved his music too much.
 Its perfect!
 So I had to stop playing it and move on with my own musical journey by constant developing new ideas and create a school for myself.